ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 <SlowBuffer@0x0 >

-is a pointer-sized Buffer
+NULL_POINTER is a pointer-sized Buffer instance pointing to NULL.

 Conceptually, it's equivalent to the following C code: